craigwatson/puppet-vmwaretools/README.md

 This module manages the installation and upgrade of VMware Tools via the source code tarballs distributed by VMware.

-## Puppet 3 Support

-**Please note that the master branch of this module does not support Puppet 3!**

-On 31st December 2016, support for Puppet 3.x was withdrawn.
-As such, this module no longer supports Puppet 3, and is actively being migrated to Puppet 4 syntax.

-If you require Puppet 3 compatibility, please use version [2.4.1 from the Puppet Forge](https://forge.puppet.com/CraigWatson1987/vmwaretools/readme), or the [puppet3](https://github.com/craigwatson/puppet-vmwaretools/tree/puppet3) branch in Git.

 ## Module Description

 This module is designed to replace both the OSP packages provided by VMware's repositories and also the `open-vm-tools` package.
 The module is O/S independent (tested on Ubuntu and Red Hat systems).